0m3gaC0d3/jwt-rest-api-skeleton/README.md

 ## Errors

-Each error comes wrapped in JSON to ensure a better experience for your APi clients.
+Each error comes wrapped in JSON to ensure a better/consistent API experience for your clients.

 ## GraphQL